 Ski touring is on the rise in France and Italy

-Significant snowfall in the French and Italian Alps is causing and avalanche of excitement amongst ski enthusiasts with high hopes for the months ahead.
+Significant snowfall in the French and Italian Alps is causing an avalanche of excitement amongst ski enthusiasts with high hopes for the months ahead.
 Major resorts over 2,500 metres have recorded over one metre of snow, while elevations as low as 1,000 metres have received up to 10cm.

 Dale’s personal highlights of the tour include: